Superconducting Ring Resonators: Modelling, Simulation, and Experimental Characterisation: Experimental results

-Fig.\ref{fig:S4_microstrip_resonance_splitting_measurement}(a) Al microstrip R1: The $S_{42}$ resonance was measured at 4.45\,GHz with $Q_r \sim$337 and a small resonance feature was measured at around 4.55\,GHz.
-The $S_{31}$ resonance was measured at about 4.55\,GHz with $Q_r \sim$278 and a small resonance feature was measured at around 4.45\,GHz.
+Fig.\ref{fig:S4_microstrip_resonance_splitting_measurement}(a) Al microstrip R1: The $S_{42}$ resonance was measured at 4.45\,GHz with $Q_r =337\pm7$ and a small resonance feature was measured at around 4.55\,GHz.
+The $S_{31}$ resonance was measured at about 4.55\,GHz with $Q_r =278\pm5$ and a small resonance feature was measured at around 4.45\,GHz.
 The double-peak transmission in $S_{41}$ indicates approximately 20\,dB of isolation between two channels.
 Typically, to ensure low-loss operation of superconducting resonators, the bath temperature $T_b$ needs to be less than 0.1$T_c$, where $T_c$ is the superconducting transition temperature of the material \cite{zmuidzinas2012superconducting}.
 Our Al ring resonators exhibited slightly higher losses, likely because the ratio $T_b/T_c$ was only approximately 0.1, rather than being much smaller.
 As a result, thermal quasiparticle loss limited the total Q-factor.

 Fig.\ref{fig:S4_microstrip_resonance_splitting_measurement}(b) Nb microstrip R3: Two-peak resonances of $S_{42}$ (4.255\,GHz and 4.282\,GHz) and $S_{31}$ ( 4.26\,GHz and 4.287\,GHz,) were measured with significant splitting of approximately 30\,MHz.
-This is likely due to fabrication inhomogeneities, which introduced impedance perturbations that in turn resulted in significant frequency splitting and mode rotation.
+The highest-transmission peaks of $S_{42}$ and $S_{31}$ were charcterised by $Q_r =60100\pm600$ and $Q_r =58000\pm900$ respectively.
+The frequency splitting is likely due to fabrication inhomogeneities, which introduced impedance perturbations that in turn resulted in significant frequency splitting and mode rotation.
 Additionally, the peaks measured in the adjacent ports $S_{23}$ are centred between the two peak frequencies of the orthogonal channels ($S_{42}$ and $S_{31}$).